Hamakua Biochar Initiative

 Solutions and Co-Benefits

-Following is a concise schema of our proposed actions, results and significant co-benefits, applicable across our State.
+Following is a concise schema of our proposed actions, results and significant co-benefits applicable across our State.

->> Process in carbon-positive pyrolysis furnace(s) to produce Biochar (stable carbon).
+>> Process in carbon-neutral pyrolysis furnace(s) to produce Biochar (stable carbon) thus preventing its flow into landfills or being incinerated with consequent CO2 emissions.

 >> Add Biochar to compost during its composting cycle to create an even more effective soil amendment.